Plant details

 • English (United Kingdom)

 The majority of the plants on this website are perennials.
 In the dropdown menu you can find a subdivision to make it easier to find plants.
-Below you will find all the plants together.
-Because the terms perennials and rhizomes are used regularly in the descriptions I will explain the meaning I use.
+Below you will find all the plants listed together.
+Because the terms ‘perennials’ and ‘rhizomes’ are frequently used in the descriptions, I will explain the meaning I use.
 If there is anything unclear please let me know.

 Perennials